zircote/swagger-php/docs/Getting-started.md

 ## Annotation placement

-You shouldn't place all annotations inside one big @SWG\Swagger() annotation block, but scatter them throughout your codebase. swagger-php will scan your project and merge all annotations into one @SWG\Swagger annotation.
+You shouldn't place all annotations inside one big @SWG\OpenApi() annotation block, but scatter them throughout your codebase. swagger-php will scan your project and merge all annotations into one @SWG\OpenApi annotation.

 The big benefit swagger-php provides is that the documentation lives close to the code implementing the api.